koalaman/shellcheck/README.md

 or see the [GitHub Releases](https://github.com/koalaman/shellcheck/releases) for other releases (including the [latest](https://github.com/koalaman/shellcheck/releases/tag/latest) meta-release for daily git builds).

+You can also find pre-compiled binaries repackaged in `.tar.gz` format in the [VS Code ShellCheck Binaries](https://github.com/vscode-shellcheck/shellcheck-binaries/releases) repository.
+It also includes a pre-compiled binary for **Apple M1** processors.

 Distro packages already come with a `man` page.
 If you are building from source, it can be installed with:

 ```console